klockster/AntiGravity/README.md

   To render simply call: `YourView.renderView()`.
 Note: If this is a callback you must bind 'YourView' to renderView in order to retain the correct context.
   Additionally there is the `<partial>` tag, also given an id and accessed through `YourView.renderViewPartial(partialId, object)` where the object contains any attributes required by the partial (ie attributes inside double brackets).
-If you specify methods for your view you can call them inside double brackets, making partials very useful for repeating segments of HTML.
+If you specify methods for your view you can call them inside double curly braces, making partials very useful for repeating segments of HTML.
 #### Routes
 Routes match events from views to actions on specified controllers.
 An HTML element is given a route attribute in JSON parseable form, eg: `<p route='{"dblclick": ":id/select" path-id="{{ id }}"}'>`.
 Your router will then attack